rcliftonharvey/rchoscillators/README.md

 Your channel of samples will now be filled with a sine wave, and that's all you need to get going.

 Now, I'm a lazy guy, so I don't always want to cycle through all the channels and all the samples of a buffer by hand, that just takes up time and space.
 So I've included a set of wrapper classes that deal with this pesky task automatically.
-You just pass a C array of doubles or floats into the oscillator, as well as two ints with the number of channels and samples in that C array, and the oscillator will handle it from there.
+You just pass a C array of **double**s or **float**s into the oscillator, as well as two **unsigned int**s with the number of channels and samples in that C array, and the oscillator will handle it from there.

 In the current state, these wrapper classes will generate a **single mono oscillator**, and insert or add that mono signal onto **all** the buffer's channels equally.
 Theoretically, there is no limitation to the number of channels that could be processed, a buffer block could have a single channel, or over 200 channels, the oscillators don't care.